Dáithí Ó Conaill: Sides with Provisional IRA

 In a report, Woodfield noted that "There is no doubt whatever that these two at least genuinely want a ceasefire and a permanent end to violence," and of Ó Conaill and Adams that the "appearance and manner of the men was respectable and respectful".
 "Their response to every argument was reasonable and moderate. (…) Their behaviour and attitude appeared to bear no relation to the indiscriminate campaigns of bombing and shooting in which they have both been prominent leaders."

 On 26 June the IRA called a "bilateral truce".
-On 7 July he was part of the IRA delegation which met with representatives of the British government in London (see article on Seán Mac Stiofáin for more details).
+On 7 July 1972 he was part of the IRA delegation which met with representatives of the British government in London (see article on Seán Mac Stiofáin for more details).
+O Conaill impressed the British, referring to the possibility of a "Protestant Backlash" O Conaill said: "These are our people and we do not desire nor would we welcome a clash with them.
+But the fact must be faced that they cannot be allowed to intimidate and hold out on the whole people of Ireland."

 After the collapse of the IRA-British government contacts, Ó Conaill maintained informal contacts with Sir John Hackett, by then retired and Principal of King's College London, and who had been the commanding officer of British troops in Northern Ireland.
 In September 1973, Hackett reported to Woodfield of the Northern Ireland Office that Ó Conaill was "losing ground to younger and more impatient operators.
 To arrest him and remove him from the scene would loosen restraint on those and open the way for more irresponsible action."